 - Changes in the number of occupants in your home

 - Water conservation

-Of the 83 communities in our service area, only five are billed directly by ALCOSAN.
+Of the 83 communities in our service area, only three are billed directly by ALCOSAN.
 In all other communities, bills are sent to your municipality who pays the charge on behalf of the ALCOSAN customers in that municipality.
 The municipality then bills each customer the ALCOSAN charge along with any additional municipal surcharges.
 ALCOSAN has no jurisdiction in setting, collecting or monitoring municipal sewage charges.
 In addition, the municipality, not ALCOSAN, has the jurisdiction to shut off water service due to non-payment of wastewater charges.